Newsletters/Reports

 Newsletters

-We typically publish newsletters approximately four times a year, aiming for February, April, August, and October.
+We typically publish newsletters three to four times a year, aiming for February, August, and October, with occasional April editions.
 Newsletters are sent to all members as part of their annual membership.
 Non-members may receive the newsletter for $5 by sending money and your address to: LAS Newsletter, PO Box 878, Laramie, WY 82073.

 August 2020